dfinity/ic/rs/tests/README.md

 Technically, the testing infrastructure can be used to deploy any kind of virtual machine (e.g. auxiliary services like rosetta node), provided the images are available in the correct format.
-However, typically, a setup procedure of a pot instantiates one Internet Computer instance and possibly some auxiliary virtual machines.
+Typically, however, a setup function of a pot is used to instantiate one Internet Computer instance and possibly some auxiliary virtual machines.

 When instantiating an IC, the IC is «bootstrapped».
 For all intends and purposes, this is the same procedure as was used when mainnet was launched: